amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 # Motivation
 April 2024
 I am not new to FFMPEG as a user, but I am new to using ffmpeg as a developer with its libav C libraries.
-The documentation is good as an API doc, but it doesn't explain concepts to a newbie.
+The official documentation is good as an API doc, but it doesn't explain concepts to a newbie.
 The examples too don't run on all files out of the box.
 I was stumped when I started and struggled for even small things.

 https://github.com/leandromoreira/ffmpeg-libav-tutorial